renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 <aside class="example">
 Example: Chandra the Drake has ventured into the neighboring Kingdoms of Men to defeat a slave ring.
-When he encounters one of their champions—a Wolverine shifter—rather than frighten, he decides to charge her, using his *Dragonshire Style* power to grip his sword by the blade and strike her with the pommel.
+When he encounters one of their champions — a Wolverine shifter — rather than frighten, he decides to charge her, using his *Dragonshire Style* power to grip his sword by the blade and strike her with the pommel.
 He rolls a critical success, and inflicts so much damage that he downs the slaver in that single blow.
 The (frustrated) GM